kaustubhKVS/ci-cd-learning/README.md

 # ci-cd-learning
-Simple demos for ci-cd pipelines using github actions.
+Simple demos for ci-cd pipelines using GitHub actions.